vitalik1921/wc_product_filter/README.md

 * Vitaliy Shebela (vitalik.privat@gmail.com)

 ## License
-This file is part of Deployer.
+This file is part of WC Products Filter.

-Deployer is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+WC Products Filter is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Deployer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+WC Products Filter is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Deployer.
+You should have received a copy of the GNU General Public License along with WC Products Filter.
 If not, see <http://www.gnu.org/licenses/>.